nychealth/covid-vaccine-data/people/Readme.md

 ### by-residency-1plus-under18.csv

 This file is used for display purposes on our COVID-19 vaccine data page and has the same variable definitions as by-residency-1plus-allages.csv.
 Data are restricted to children under 18.
-Note that only those aged 12 to 17 years are currently eligible for COVID-19 vaccination.
-Interpret vaccination coverage for age groups that include people younger than 12 with caution.
+Note that only those aged 5 to 17 years are currently eligible for COVID-19 vaccination.

 People with unknown race/ethnicity or place of residence are not shown, but counts are available in by-residency-demo.csv.